 3.15.
 Cancellations, Payments & Refunds

 Registration and Payment Policy

 All financial transactions are made and quoted depending on the location of your camp.
 If you are registering for a US location it will be made and quoted in U.S. Dollars.
-If you are registering for a Canadian location it will be made and quoted in Canadian Dollars (Additional Canadian Tax will apply where applicable).
+If you are registering for a Canadian location it will be made and quoted in Canadian Dollars and an additional Canadian Tax will apply where applicable.

 A $30.00 returned check fee will be assessed for any checks returned.
 DMA reserves the right to send any unpaid balances over 90 days to a collection agency.